ihamdi/Covid-xRay-Classification/README.md

 5. Download Data

-Run `python scripts/download_data.py` to download the data directly using the Kaggle API and extract it automatically.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Run `python scripts/download_data.py` to download the data directly using the Kaggle API and extract it automatically.
 If you haven't used Kaggle API before, please take a look at the instructions at the bottom on how to get your API key.

-Otherwise, download the train folder from the official [SIIM-FISABIO-RSNA COVID-19 Detection](https://www.kaggle.com/c/siim-covid19-detection/data) page and move the contents to the [`train`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/data/train) folder inside the [`data`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/data/) directory.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Otherwise, download the train folder from the official [SIIM-FISABIO-RSNA COVID-19 Detection](https://www.kaggle.com/c/siim-covid19-detection/data) page and move the contents to the [`train`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/data/train) folder inside the [`data`](https://github.com/ihamdi/Covid-xRay-Classification/tree/main/data/) directory.

 ## How to use:
 ### Experiments